cyralinc/sidecar-failopen-healthcheck-aws/README.md

 Refer to the [sidecar fail open deployment template](https://github.com/cyralinc/cloudformation-sidecar-failopen) for more information and overall architectural guidelines.

-The lambda function contained here offers health check verification for `MySQL` databases that are bind to Cyral Sidecars.
+The lambda function contained here offers health check verification for `MySQL` databases that are bound to Cyral Sidecars.

 ## Limitations